vualidon/ColiVara/readme.md

 - **State of the Art retrieval**: The API is based on the ColiPali paper and uses the ColQwen2 model for embeddings.
 It outperforms existing retrieval systems on both quality and latency.
 - **User Management**: Multi-user setup with each user having their own collections and documents.
+- **Wide Format Support**: Supports over 100 file formats including PDF, DOCX, PPTX, and more.
+- **Webpage Support**: Automatically takes a screenshot of webpages and indexes them even if it not a file.
 - **Collections**: A user can have multiple collections.
 For example, a user can have a collection for research papers and another for books.
 Allowing for efficient retrieval and organization of documents.
 - **Documents**: Each collection can have multiple documents with unlimited and user-defined metadata.
 - **Filtering**: Filtering for collections and documents on arbitrary metadata fields.
 For example, you can filter documents by author or year.
 Or filter collections by type.
-- **Opininonated Developer-Experience First Design**: The API is designed to be easy to use with opinionated and optimized defaults.
-For example, you simply hit the upsert endpoint and the API will automatically will extract the text and visual embeddings from the document and store it in the database under a default collection.
+- \*_Conventio over Configuration_: The API is designed to be easy to use with opinionated and optimized defaults.
 - **Modern PgVector Features**: We use HalfVecs for faster search and reduced storage requirements.
 - **REST API**: Easy to use REST API with Swagger documentation.
 - **Comprehensive**: Full CRUD operations for documents, collections, and users.